CAT Creation Tutorial

 Welcome to the world of CATs!
 We're excited to have you here, and we can't wait to see the creative ideas you come up with.

 This tutorial will help you jump right in and get started with issuing your own CATs.
-There are a few things you should know before we begin.
+To minimize your risk of running into unexpected results, we recommend that you do following:

-- Test thoroughly on testnet before issuing your CAT to mainnet.
+• Test thoroughly on testnet before issuing your CAT to mainnet.

 CAT Issuance Granularity